Kalpana Datta

-Kalpana Datta (27 July 1913 – 8 February 1995), also Kalpana Joshi, was an Indian independence movement activist and a member of the armed independence movement led by Surya Sen, which carried out the Chittagong armoury raid in 1930.
-Later she joined the Communist Party of India and married Puran Chand Joshi, the general secretary of the party in 1943.
+Kalpana Datta (27 July 1913 – 8 February 1995), also known as Kalpana Joshi, was an Indian independence movement activist and a member of the armed independence movement led by Surya Sen, which carried out the Chittagong armoury raid in 1930.
+Later she joined the Communist Party of India and married Puran Chand Joshi, the general secretary of the party, in 1943.

 Early life

 Kalpana Datta (also commonly spelled Dutta) was born at Sripur, a village of Chittagong District in the Bengal Province of British India (Sripur is now located in Boalkhali Upazila in Bangladesh).
-Her father Binod Behari Dattagupta was a government employee.
+Her father, Binod Behari Dattagupta, was a government employee.
 After passing her matriculation examination in 1929 in Chittagong, she went to Calcutta and joined the Bethune College to study science.
 Soon, she joined the Chhatri Sangha (Women Students Association), a semi-revolutionary organization in which Bina Das and Pritilata Waddedar were also active members.

 Armed independence movement

 The Chittagong armoury raid was carried out on 18 April 1930.
 Kalpana joined the "Indian Republican Army, Chattagram branch," the armed resistance group led by Surya Sen, in May 1931.
-In September 1931 Surya Sen entrusted her along with Pritilata Waddedar to attack the European Club in Chittagong.
+In September 1931, Surya Sen entrusted her, along with Pritilata Waddedar, to attack the European Club in Chittagong.
 A week before the attack, she was arrested while carrying out reconnaissance of the area.
 She went into hiding after her release on bail.
 On 16 February 1933, the police encircled their hiding place in Gairala village.
-During this raid, Surya Sen was arrested but Kalpana managed to escape.
-To free Surya she tried to bomb the jail but failed.
+During this raid, Surya Sen was arrested, but Kalpana managed to escape.
+To free Surya, she tried to bomb the jail but failed.

 Kalpana was finally arrested on 19 May 1933.
 In the second supplementary trial of the Chittagong armoury raid case, Kalpana was sentenced to transportation for life.
 She was released in 1939.